-Beginning in 2017, the college conducted three annual fire/emergency evacuation drills for on-campus housing, during the fall and spring semesters and during the summer bridge session.
+In 2022, the college conducted three annual fire/emergency evacuation drills for on-campus housing, during the fall and spring semesters and during the summer bridge session.
 The plans include determining the type of emergency, initiating the notification system, communication and coordination of first responders and reviewing the results of the exercises to see how we performed.
-Since 2017, the college has performed one live emergency evacuation drill per semester for both the on-campus and non-campus operated building as well.
-Similar exercises are conducted periodically for other facilities on a campus-wide basis that include evacuation plans for all occupied buildings on campus.